UK PDF Version: UK Data Processing ADDENDUM

 • All data uploads and downloads sent between ZeroBounce and its customers flow through third party CloudFlare’s servers in the EU;

-• In addition to the above, CloudFlare is an active participant in the EU-US Privacy Shield Program;
+• In addition to the above, while Cloudflare does not rely on the EU-US and Swiss-US Privacy Shield Programs as a lawful basis for international transfers of personal information, CloudFlare is an active participant in the EU-US Privacy Shield Program;

 • The ZeroBounce support team does not have access to CloudFlare;

-• CloudFlare maintains its own security protections to block threats and limit abusive bots and crawlers.
-See https://support.cloudflare.com/hc/en-us/articles/205177068-Step-1-How-does-Cloudflare-work-
+• CloudFlare maintains its own protections to block threats and limit abusive bots and crawlers.
+See https://support.cloudflare.com/hc/en-us/articles/ security 205177068-Step-1-How-does-Cloudflare-work-

 • Any information that is uploaded by a ZeroBounce customer to ZeroBounce.net is transmitted via SSL through CloudFlare, and all files are stored in an encrypted file using a standard algorithm for protection of stored data defined by IEEE P1619 on ZeroBounce servers in the EU; and